 - vertical integration of the enterprises or sale or service network of such enterprises;

 - dependence of consumers on the enterprise;

 - legal monopoly or dominant position;

-- entry barriers, including barriers such as regulatory barriers, financial risk, high capital cost of entry, marketing entry barriers, technical entry barriers, economies of scale, high switching costs;
+- entry barriers, including regulatory barriers, financial risk, high capital cost of entry, marketing entry barriers, technical entry barriers, economies of scale and high switching costs;

 - countervailing buyer power;